brainsstorm/BrainsStorm/README.md

 ## Future Developments

-Stay tuned to this space as we develop our platform, bringing the storm of innovation right to your screens!
+Stay tuned to this space as we develop our platform, bringing the storm of innovation right to your lives!

 ## Contributing